HISTORICAL FENCING CLASS RULES

 Thou shalt leave the club as thou hath found it.

-1. Fencers are expected to show respect for other fencers, coaches, visitors, staff, facility and the rules of the sport.
+1. Fencers are expected to show respect for other fencers, instructors, visitors, staff, facility and the rules of the sport.

 2. Fencers are to respect the Club facility, Club property, and fencer personal property.